adithyaric/adithyaric.github.io/src/content/blog/Connecting to the VPS.md

 ---
-title: "Connecting to the VPS"
+title: Connecting to the VPS
-description: "Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt"
+description: Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
-pubDate: "Mar 07 2023"
+pubDate: Mar 07 2023
-heroImage: "/cloud.png"
+heroImage: /cloud.png
+slug: connecting-vps
 ---

 To connect your VPS server, you can use your server IP, you can create a root password and enter the server with your IP address and password credentials.
 But the more secure way is using an SSH key.